loredanacirstea/ethos/docs/index.md

 1. Sharing your legal identity.
 1. Sharing your public ethos: ethos_1.
 This is called "acquaintance" relationship.
 1. Allow for challenges to the validity of your ethos_1.
-1. Allow for judgements with respect to your ethos_1.
+1. Allow for judgments concerning your ethos_1.
-1. Allow for judgements with respect to the other party's ethos_1.
+1. Allow for judgments concerning the other party's ethos_1.
 1. Make the previous step sustainable.
 1. Sharing your friendship ethos: ethos_2.
 Here starts the most superficial "friendship" relationship.
 1. Allow for the creation of a common ethos, ethos_3 between the 2 parties.
 The editing is collaborative.
 1. Allow the other party to judge you according to ethos_3.
 1. Make the previous step sustainable.
 1. Allow for ethos_3 to become public.
-This is compatible with "marriage" and "commited friendship".
+This is compatible with "marriage" and "committed friendship".
-1. The group with ethos_3 becomes an institution and its proofs of authority is available to other institutions.
+1. The group with ethos_3 becomes an institution and its proofs of authority are available to other institutions.

 ### Between A Person and An Institution